Do you need a hand choosing the right mountain bike?

-In this mountain bike buying guide, we will tell you all you need to know to in order to find the best bike for you!
+In this mountain bike buying guide, we will tell you all you need to know in order to find the best bike for you!

 Throughout this step-by-step guide, we will ask you multiple questions that will help decide what bikes are suitable for you.
 You’ll find important details that you must know when it comes to buying a mountain bike.
 We will try to do all of this without making it too long!

 Consider Your Riding Preferences

 The grand question is, what type of rider are you (or want to be)?
 There are basically four different so-called mountain bike rider types that we like to use: